 The Silent Nervous Breakdown

-Have you ever noticed in your day to day or weekly grind that it seems as though you’re quietly losing control of every thought that crosses your mind?
-When this happens, do your feelings follow quickly behind until it’s as if you’re in the middle of a self made maelstrom?
-These silent nervous breakdowns happen to everyone, even me despite my daily Mindfulness practices.
-It starts with an internal conversation then creeps along to begin a self narrative telling you: you're not enough, you’re doing it wrong, this thing is horrible, this person hates me, I CAN’T STAND ANY OF THIS!"
+Have you ever noticed in your day-to-day or weekly grind that it seems as though you’re quietly losing control of every thought that crosses your mind?
+When this happens, do your feelings follow quickly behind until it’s as if you’re in the middle of a self-made maelstrom?
+These silent nervous breakdowns happen to everyone, even me, despite my daily Mindfulness practices.
+It starts with an internal conversation, then creeps along to begin a self narrative telling you: "You're not enough, you’re doing it wrong, this thing is horrible, this person hates me, I CAN’T STAND ANY OF THIS!"

 As someone who follows Mindful practices, you have a deep toolbox full of techniques to help you get through these moments.
-The only one you need to remember in order to get started is that it all starts with a breath.
-You may be able to change your narrative quickly, it may take some serious work, and sometimes it may even need to end with a cry.
+The only tool you need to remember in order to get started is that it all starts with a breath.
+You may be able to change your narrative quickly; it may take some serious work; and sometimes it may even need to end with a cry.
 Whatever your process, Mindfulness carries the tools to help you work through this silent nervous breakdown.
-Through the times when you think that you have no friends that nothing you're doing is worth the effort, when the only thing you can focus on is crawling into bed and hiding from the world forever, an effective Mindful practice, starting with the simple act of taking a deep breath in through you nose and exhaling from your mouth can set you on the path back out of this cycle.
+Through the times when you think that you have no friends, that nothing you're doing is worth the effort, when the only thing you can focus on is crawling into bed and hiding from the world forever, an effective Mindful practice -- starting with the simple act of taking a deep breath in through you nose and exhaling from your mouth -- can set you on the path back out of this cycle.